seek-oss/kpt-functions/cmd/hash-dependency/README.md

 ...
 ```

-Hashing also works inside of a Deployment PodSpec, for example:
+Hashing also works inside of a PodSpec in Deployments and DaemonSets, for example:

 ```yaml
 apiVersion: apps/v1